The Listening (Little Brother album): Overview

-Reception
+Critical reception

 AllMusic generally praised the album, concluding that it "a finely crafted musical document, composed by artists who want nothing more than to provide even just a glimpse of hip-hop purity within an ever-expanding maze of cultural deterioration."
 HipHopDX praised the album's consistent quality, in that the music worked best in the album format, and the message was lessened when the listener skipped tracks.

+In 2022, Rolling Stone placed The Listening at number 142 on their list of the 200 Greatest Hip-Hop Albums of All Time.
+The magazine's writer Will Dukes said that the group provided an antidote to those consumed by "the mainstream's fixation on 50 Cent's bad-guy persona".
+He added that their debut is "full of humble humor, deft rhymes, and succulent beats that hit your palate like a cooked-to-perfection full-course meal."